isomerpages/moe-sst/_cca/Scout (Air).md

 title: Scout (Air)
 permalink: /cca/scout/
 description: ""
+variant: markdown
 ---
 ![](/images/CCA/scout%20cover.jpeg)

-The Scout programme in SST is an aviation and outdoor-oriented education programme that aims to inculcate discipline, leadership and teamwork qualities in scouts through an informal education process.
-The programme also aims to foster the active commitment of scouts to the spiritual values of life, to society and oneself.
+The Scout programme in SST is an aviation- and outdoor-focused youth development programme that nurtures disciplined, resilient and service-oriented young people.
+Through experiential learning and the Scout Method, scouts develop leadership, teamwork and responsibility by actively taking ownership of their growth.

-Using the Scout Method, every scout is empowered to be the principal agent of his/her development as a self-reliant, supportive, responsible and committed person.
-Every programme/activity is planned to encourage individuals to be actively involved in and be responsible for their own development.
-The Scout programme supports the values and character education in SST.
+Guided by the Scout Promise and Law, scouts learn through hands-on challenges, small-group (patrol) collaboration and community service.
+The programme shapes self-reliant, morally grounded individuals who are committed to serving others and contributing meaningfully to society, while complementing SST’s character and citizenship education.

 #### Training
 *   Fridays (2.30pm to 5.30pm) - usual CCA sessions